 Have a drink, lose your inhibitions, sit across a stranger and lend your voice to someone else’s words.

 Conversations can be seen as daily rituals that mostly go unnoticed, but 11 by artist Dawn Ng amplifies this experience in isolated sound booths.
-Voices echo in the room, hands touch and then seats shift; then it starts all over again.
-No conversation will ever be the same, even though the scripts are written by Dawn herself, since it is reliant on how every individual chooses to interpret those words and offer it to their partner.
+Voices echo in the room, hands touch and seats shift.
+Then it starts all over again.
+No conversation will ever be the same, even though the scripts are written by Dawn herself, since it is reliant on how individuals choose to interpret those words and offer them to their partner.

 Like a tango of words.

-This exploration of incorporating audience, text and voice takes her previous work Perfect Stranger - a distilled collection of 61 texts that came about from a Q&A project between the artist herself and a stranger - a step further.
-Familiar with her well-loved works such as Walter and Everything You Ever Wanted Is Right Here, this development in her art practise can be seen as new territory.
+This exploration of incorporating audience, text and voice takes her previous work Perfect Stranger — a distilled collection of 61 texts that came about from a Q&A project between the artist herself and a stranger — a step further.
+Known for her well-loved works such as Walter and Everything You Ever Wanted Is Right Here, this development in her art practice can be seen as new territory.

 Art is commonly associated with colours, textures and their various forms of visual representation.
 How about what is spoken?